Khudi: Concept of Khudi

 For a Perfect Man the blessing of the selfhood, with attainment of the highest stage, range from the conquest of destiny to the spiritual conquest of the universe.
-Dr. A Schimmel puts it this way: What he aims at, is not man as a measure of all things but as a being that grow the more perfect, the closer his connection with God is; it is man neither as an aesthetic superman who replaces a God who has died nor as the Perfect Man in the sense that he is but a visible aspect of God with whom he is essentially one, but man as realizing the wonderful paradox of freedom and servant ship.
+Dr. A Schimmel puts it this way: What he aims at, is not man as a measure of all things but as a being that grow the more perfect, the closer his connection with God is; it is man neither as an aesthetic superman who replaces a God who has died nor as the Perfect Man in the sense that he is but a visible aspect of God with whom he is essentially one, but man as realising the wonderful paradox of freedom and servant ship.

-So this Perfect Man of Iqbal is not a super-man nor he should realize his inner power.
+So this Perfect Man of Iqbal is not a super-man nor he should realise his inner power.
 This is the key feature of his dynamic Sufism that has a note of universality in it.
-His Perfect Man does exhibit the qualities of Maslow’s self-actualized person and Whitman’s "Divine Average" but does excel in the manifestation of his individuality and his spiritual ideal.
+His Perfect Man does exhibit the qualities of Maslow’s self-actualised person and Whitman’s "Divine Average" but does excel in the manifestation of his individuality and his spiritual ideal.
 "His Perfect Man is democratic in origin, is a spiritual principle based on the assumption that every human being is centre of latent power, the possibilities of which are developed by cultivating a certain type of character".
 His Perfect Man attains capacity to build a much vaster world in the depth of his own inner world and earns immortality through action and assertion rather than annihilation.
 Therefore, central to Iqbal’s drama in the poem is his concern with human individuality.
 His vision is reminder of the universal commonalities of human diversity and the creative powers that may well be the most unifying force in the global family.